 In so far as the Municipal Health Service (GGD) uses personal data obtained via the app during source and contact tracing, your regional GGD is the controller.
 Visit www.GGD.nl to find your GGD by entering the postal code of your home address.
 If you do not have a home address in the Netherlands, you can enter the postal code of your place of residence.

 2. For what purpose are personal data processed?

 This app has been developed as an addition to source and contact tracing by the GGD.
-Its purpose is to quickly and easily inform users who have an increased risk of infection, while ensuring a high degree of anonymity.
+Its purpose is to quickly and easily inform users who have an increased risk of infection, while ensuring your privacy is protected to a very high degree.

 3. Basis for processing personal data